 What qualities do you look for in a partner?
-Charming, sweet, good smile, sexy, smart, good to their family and so on?
+Charming, sweet, good smile, sexy, smart, funny, good to their family and so on?
 So many people look for similar qualities in a partner, but it’s common to see people in relationships where their partner can be hurtful, neglectful, disrespectful, or downright mean at times.

 How did they end up with this kind of person?

 Attraction is an interesting and tricky psychology, and in order to shed some light on why people at times choose partners who are unhealthy for them, it’s first necessary to understand how attraction works.

 If your answer is “good looks,” believe it or not, this is hardly an indicator of what causes a person to choose a relationship.
 Finding a person to be “attractive” isn’t the same as being emotionally drawn to them.

 Who we become attracted to has a lot to do with how we grew up.
 But it’s not as simple as finding someone who reminds us of our parents.
 What’s crucial in attraction is that we find a person who re-creates the psychological and emotional environment of our childhood — an emotional comfort zone — while also setting up the potential for the repair of issues that were present in our childhood.